pedrocerrano/CoinBrowser/index.md

 Build and run your app!
 Everything should work.
 Hunt down and eradicate any bugs that may be present.
 Great work!

-Commit the final project and submit
+Commit the final project and submit.